House impeachment managers wrap up their case with Trump's obstruction

+Schiff and the other managers made a direct pitch to the senators throughout their three days of arguments, which concluded Friday with the case that Trump obstructed Congress in an unprecedented way by stonewalling the House's subpoenas.

-Schiff had made an impassioned closing argument to end the House's second day of presentations on Thursday evening, urging the removal of Trump and repeating that "right matters."
-He continued that theme Friday with a personal pitch to senators in concluding the House's abuse of power case, even playing a clip of the late Sen. John McCain -- an Arizona Republican beloved by many in the Senate chamber who famously clashed with Trump -- talking about the importance of Ukraine as a bulwark against Russia.
+They repeatedly played clips of the President's own words against him, and even showed an interview of the late Sen. John McCain -- an Arizona Republican beloved by many in the Senate chamber who famously clashed with Trump -- talking about the importance of Ukraine as a bulwark against Russia.

-Schiff showed Trump's news conference with Russian President Vladimir Putin in 2018 in which Trump talked about the Democratic National Committee server conspiracy, calling it an "intelligence coup" for Russia.
-And the California Democrat urged senators to put themselves in the shoes of former Vice President Joe Biden or former US Ambassador Marie Yovanovitch when they think about Trump's conduct.
+Schiff then showed Trump's news conference with Russian President Vladimir Putin in 2018 in which Trump talked about the Democratic National Committee server conspiracy, calling it an "intelligence coup" for Russia.
+"Why?
+Because a former Mayor of New York persuaded a President of the United States to sacrifice all of that for a cheap shot at his political opponent," he said.

-"One day someone releases a transcript of a call between the President of the United States and a foreign leader and the President says there's going to be some things happening to you or to you or to you," he said, pointing at senators around the chamber.
-"How would you feel about the President of the United States?
-Would you think he was abusing the power of his office?
-And if you would, it shouldn't matter that it wasn't you.
-It shouldn't matter that it was Marie Yovanovitch.
-It shouldn't matter that it was Joe Biden, because I'll tell you something: The next time it just may be you."

-The House managers' presentation Friday gave them one more chance to land points with the key moderate Republican senators before the President's team will get its opportunity to lay out the defense of the President beginning on Saturday.
-But it's not clear whether the House managers are winning over the four Republican senators they will need to extend the trial beyond next week with witnesses and documents.

 "I think we have done a very good job of doing what the House managers asked to do.
-We are hearing the case eight or nine hours a day," said Sen. Lamar Alexander, a Tennessee Republican.
+We are hearing the case eight or nine hours a day," said Sen. Lamar Alexander, a Tennessee Republican, one of the senators Democrats are looking toward.
 "We are going to hear the President's argument.
 We are going to listen to the answers to our questions, study the record and see if we need more evidence at the point.
 I'll make my decision after I hear all of that."

 Asked if he was open to hearing from witnesses like former national security adviser John Bolton or acting White House chief of staff Mick Mulvaney, Republican Sen. Cory Gardner of Colorado said: "We've heard a lot of impeachment witnesses."